flowdev/present-decoupling/PITCHME.md

 # Decoupling and Code
 <h2 class="fragment">Or: Decoupling Through the Ages</h2>
-<h2 class="fragment">Or: Decoupling.
-What Is It Good For?</h2>
+<h2 class="fragment">Or: (Almost) All Advances in Progamming Are Decoupling</h2>

 Note:
-Dear community, as we all know:
+Dear community,

-In the beginning there was chaos and then came ...
+as we all know in the beginning there was chaos and then came ...

 ---